simatec/ioBroker.schoolfree/README.md

 The following data points are available for further processing with Schoolfree:

-* schoolfreeEnd: Date for the end of the current holidays
+* info.current.end: Date for the end of the current holidays
-* schoolfreeName: name of the current school holidays
+* info.current.name: name of the current school holidays
-* schoolfreeStart: Start date of the current holiday
+* info.current.start: Start date of the current holiday
-* schoolfreeEndNext: Date for the end of the next holidays
+* info.next.end: Date for the end of the next holidays
-* schoolfreeNameNext: name of the next school holidays
+* info.next.name: name of the next school holidays
-* schoolfreeStartNext: Start date of the next holiday
+* info.next.start: Start date of the next holiday
-* schoolfreeToday: Switch for the current status today (true / false)
+* info.today: Switch for the current status today (true / false)
-* schoolfreeTomorow: switch for the current status tomorrow (true / false)
+* info.tomorrow: switch for the current status tomorrow (true / false)

 *************************************************************************************************************************************

 ## Changelog

+### 0.2.2 (04.06.2019)
+* (simatec)new object structure

 ### 0.2.1 (14.05.2019)
 * (simatec) fix travis and appveyor